AlexDarby/my-vitepress-blog/posts/dev-open-group-call.md

 ---
-title: "Using an Open Drop-In Call for Remote Working Teams"
+title: "Using an Open Drop-In Call for Homeworking Teams"
-description: Thoughts about using an open drop-in call for development teams.
+description: Thoughts about using an open drop-in call for homeworking development teams.
 aside: false
 date: 2023-08-25
 tags: